 How to Turn On or Off Microsoft Defender Firewall in Windows 11

-You can easily turn Microsoft Defender Firewall on or off in Windows 11 to manage your PC’s security.
+You can turn Microsoft Defender Firewall on or off in Windows 11 to manage your PC’s security.

 Open Windows Security, navigate to Firewall & network protection, select your network type, and toggle Microsoft Defender Firewall on or off.
 Alternatively, use Control Panel, Command Prompt, or PowerShell for adjustments.